Girdle of Aphrodite: Interpretation

 Homer's text suggests that the kestós himás, traditionally translated as "embroidered girdle", may be describing a kind of decorated breast-band (στρόφιον, stróphion), for Aphrodite advises Hera: "Take now and lay in thy bosom this zone".
+However, the way Hera wears it – as she seeks to outwit her husband in secret – does not necessarily have to match the usual way of wearing the belt.
 There is at least one example of late-Hellenic sculpture that seems to confirm this, depicting the goddess wrapping a stróphion (from stróphos "twisted band" + the diminutive suffix -ion) around her chest.

 Count Du Mesnil du Buisson, in a study of the ornaments that appear on figures of Ishtar, Astarte, Atargatis, and Aphrodite, calls attention to a characteristic ornament consisting of two bands, each of which passes over a shoulder and under the opposite arm and together form a diagonal cross, which he calls sautoir ("saltire").
 Depictions of saltires with cords, bands, knots, and tassels suggests magical properties, as these ornaments were sometimes thought to protect the wearer.
 Campbell Bonner argues a possible connection with the Homeric girdle, but also notes other theories.

+Scholars disagree as to whether the magical object is interpreted as an embroidered textile or as a strip of leather embroidered with colourful textile elements.

+Other ancient authors interpreted Aphrodite’s belt allegorically, and early Christian writers took mocking pleasure in the fact that even the supreme pagan god could be fooled by a magic belt.